ml6team/quick-tips/structured_data/2021_02_26_scikit_learn_pipelines/README.md

 # Tabular data: Scikit-learn Pipelines and LightGBM

 When working on a data science problem you are faced with multiple challenges.
-How to preprocess my data in a structured way?
+How do you preprocess your data in a structured way?
 How to avoid dataset leakage?
 How to efficiently do hyper parameter tuning?

 Scikit-learn has the solution to these problems!
 In this notebook we will show you how to approach a tabular data project using scikit-learn pipelines and how it integrates with a SOTA model like LightGBM.